Skip to Content

 As providers of pension and savings solutions, our primary focus is always to deliver good financial outcomes for our members and customers.

-Our research^ tells us that our customers are concerned about climate change and expect us to invest their money in a responsible way; and as a result, we have made managing exposure to climate risk part of our approach.
+Our research^ tells us that our customers are concerned about climate change and expect us to invest their money in a responsible way; and subsequently, we have enhanced our approach to managing climate risk exposure.
 By taking the right actions to decarbonise and navigate the transition to net zero, we can help pension savers grow their investments and protect them against the financial risks of climate change.

 Challenges we need to address

-Our Unlocking Investment in Climate Solutions report identified that there are two key barriers inhibiting progress to unlocking investment:
+Our Unlocking investment to support the Net Zero transition policy paper identified that there are four key barriers inhibiting progress to unlocking investment:

 Solutions to barriers

-We propose four priority strategies in the short term that should form the focus for the government, regulators and pensions industry to unlock investment:
+We propose four priority strategies in the short term that should form the focus for the government, regulators and pensions industry to unlock investment1:

 Our journey to net zero